 Contrary to popular opinion, it’s more than just sausage rolls and pub grub that exist in Outback Queensland, and this list of bistros dish up everything in between.

 12. McGinness Cafe at the QANTAS Founder’s Museum, Longreach

 This award-winning aviation inspired menu puts usual plane food to shame.
 For those taking off early, the McGinness bacon and eggs breakfast can’t be missed, with the option to request hash browns and sausages if you’re looking to add a little excess baggage.
 They also do a $12 roast lunch buffet on a Sunday which draws a crowd, so get in early.

-13. Welcome Home Cafe and Tearoom at Kinnon and Co, Longreach
+13. Welcome Home Cafe, Tearoom and Stonegrill, Longreach

 This rustic saloon-style venue does outback fare with flair.
-From 2018, their stone-grill will bring traditional campfire cooking inside for diners, who can cook their choice of meat on the hot stone and combine it with a variety of sauces and sides.
+Their Stonegrill brings traditional campfire cooking inside for diners, who can cook their choice of meat on the hot stone and combine it with a variety of sauces and sides.
 And if that’s not tempting your tastebuds already, the all-you-can-eat dessert bar is shaping up to be a favourite with locals and guests alike.
-Bring on the New Year!

 14. Harry’s Restaurant, Longreach